1jour1vin

 Wine rated (2021 guide) 93-95/100 (Extraordinary wine)

-Opaque purple-black in color, it displays vibrant notes of Bing cherry, Boysenberry, ripe blackcurrant, and juicy black plum, along with hints of pencil shavings, wild thyme, lavender, and forest floor.
-The medium-bodied palate displays impressive energy with crisp red and black fruits and irresistible tension, framed by fine-grained tannins, and ends with a long, mineral finish.
-2025-2045
+With an opaque black-purple color, it offers vibrant notes of Bing cherry, Boysenberry, ripe redcurrant, and juicy black plum, along with hints of pencil shavings, wild thyme, lavender, and forest floor.
+The medium-bodied palate displays impressive energy with crisp red and black fruits and irresistible tension, framed by fine-grained tannins, and concludes with a long, mineral finish.
+2025–2045

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France